Image

 Phase 3

-This study is looking at a new medicine called **plozasiran** to help adults with a condition called *severe hypertriglyceridemia* (SHTG).
-SHTG means having very high levels of triglycerides, which are a type of fat in your blood.
-The study will test if plozasiran is safe and if it works well.
-Participants will get either plozasiran or a placebo (a pretend medicine that doesn't do anything) every three months for a year.
-After that, they might get a chance to keep taking plozasiran in another study.
+This study is looking at plozasiran, a medication for adults with severe hypertriglyceridemia (SHTG).
+Hypertriglyceridemia means having very high levels of triglycerides, a type of fat, in the blood.
+Phase 3 means it's a late stage of testing to check if the medication is safe and works well.
+Participants will get plozasiran injections every 3 months or a placebo (a dummy treatment) for a year.
+After 12 months, they might continue with the real medication in another part of the study.

-• Study Length: 12 months with an option to continue
+• Study lasts for 12 months with an option for more if eligible.

 Study details